ilay32/textuali-avnery/younever-readme.md

             * by id (folder): "exclude_ids": ["bookfolder1", "boookfolder2"...]

+        * protocols ---

+          * extra field: parent_folder -- necessary

-        * protocols --- requires a file_lists object in which
+          * requires a file_lists object in which:

-          * keys are names of csv files kept in texts/\<author\>/protocols
+            * keys are names of csv files kept in texts/\<author\>/\<parent_folder\>

             * items are the lables for them

         * file_heap

           * requires:

             * heap_location -- name of directory containing the files relative to texts/\<author\>/

+            * thumb_options -- arguments for the os convert function.
+            should look like "-resize 400x250 -crop 100x100+10+20".
+            If the thumbs already exist in the texts folder this is not necessary.
+            If they don\'t, the absence of this field will raise an error.

           * optional: